For Dr. Murali Chandrashekaran, UBC’s first Vice-Provost, International, universities are key to building a more just and prosperous world.

 “It outlines a new way of thinking about UBC’s role in the world and sees our institution as having a social purpose and a responsibility to society, both locally and globally.”

 One prominent example of the university’s changing role in the world is the recently formed U7 Alliance.
-In June, UBC’s President and Vice-Chancellor, Santa Ono, returned from the inaugural U7 summit in Paris, France, which convened university leaders from leading institutions in G7 countries as well as 14 other nations to co-create a series of commitments that universities can pursue to address the most pressing global challenges in a multilateral context.
+In June, UBC’s President and Vice-Chancellor, Prof. Santa Ono, returned from the inaugural U7 summit in Paris, France, which convened university leaders from leading institutions in G7 countries as well as 14 other nations to co-create a series of commitments that universities can pursue to address the most pressing global challenges in a multilateral context.

-Professor ONo said he was “beyond impressed” with French President Emmanuel Macron’s support of the alliance.
+Prof. Ono said he was “beyond impressed” with French President Emmanuel Macron’s support of the alliance.
 This new positioning of universities as engaged global actors lies at the heart of UBC’s evolving international strategy.

 Development of the international strategy framework